Layer

 Interpolation

-Evaluate interpolation compatibility with other.
+Evaluate interpolation compatibility with another layer.

->>> compat, report = self.isCompatible(otherLayer)
+>>> compatible, report = self.isCompatible(otherLayer)

->>> compat
+>>> compatible

 False